znuny/manual/source/installation/index.rst

 Install Required Perl Modules
 *****************************

-Based on your distribution there are several different was to install the needed modules.
+Based on your distribution there are several different ways to install the needed modules.

 .. tab-set::
   :sync-group: distribution